-Limited knowledge among Governments and regulators of e-commerce and its application;

-- Concerns about possible adverse effects of e-commerce and how to mitigate them; - Affordable ICT infrastructure (Internet and broadband coverage); - Trade logistics and facilitation, including customs procedures and trade compliance; - Lack of security (user mistrust); - Inadequate online payment facilities; - Lack of trade finance: - Limited skills among enterprises to use ICTs strategically for buying and selling goods and services; - Lack of statistical data on electronic commerce; - Weak legal and regulatory frameworks, including contract and dispute-resolution mechanisms.
+Limited uptake of e-commerce related to both goods and services trade reflects critical constraints related to: limited knowledge among governments and regulators of e-commerce and its application; and concerns about possible adverse effects of e-commerce and how to mitigate them; access to affordable ICT infrastructure (Internet and broadband coverage) and devices, ICT skills and awareness; trade logistics and facilitation (including customs procedures and trade compliance); lack of security (user mistrust); inadequate online payment facilities; lack of trade finance, limited skills among enterprises to use ICTs strategically for buying and selling goods and services; absence of statistical data on electronic commerce; and weak legal and regulatory frameworks (including contract and dispute resolution mechanisms).

-While numerous development partners, foundations and private sector actors are offering various types of support that may help unlock the potential of the Internet and e-commerce for development, these efforts are seldom holistic or systematically focused on facilitating e-commerce growth.
-Instead, existing projects and initiatives tend to address discrete sectoral areas that touch on e-commerce: broadband adoption, payment systems, logistics, trade facilitation, ICT skills development and regulatory improvements, for example.
+While numerous development partners, foundations and private sector actors are offering various support that may help to unlock the potential of the Internet and e-commerce for development, these efforts are seldom holistic or systematically focused on facilitating e-commerce growth.
+Existing projects and initiatives rather tend to address discrete sectoral areas that touch on e-commerce, such as broadband adoption, payment systems, logistics, trade facilitation, ICT skills development and regulatory improvements.

 This calls for a more concerted effort from the international community to ensure that the shift to online transactions does not leave any people, enterprises or countries behind but empowers everyone to realize their full economic potential for trade and development.
-The Aid for eTrade initiative is intended to be a demand-driven mechanism for leading development partners in partnership with the private sector to make their actions more coherent and to pool capabilities and resources so as to accelerate the uptake of and benefits from e-commerce.
+The Aid for eTrade Initiative is intended as a demand-driven mechanism for leading development partners in partnership with the private sector to make their actions more coherent and to pool capabilities and resources so as to accelerate the uptake of and benefits from e-commerce.

-Aid for eTrade would serve as a timely vehicle for supporting the implementation of the 2030 Agenda for Sustainable Development by helping to attain relevant trade and development goals, including the Sustainable Development Goals on decent work and economic growth, the advancement of innovation and infrastructure, the revitalization of the Global Partnership for Sustainable Development, as well as the attainment of the Goals related to gender equality, notably by furthering the empowerment of women using ICTs.
+Aid for eTrade would serve as a timely vehicle for supporting the implementation of Agenda 2030 on Sustainable Development by helping to attain relevant trade and development goals, including the Sustainable Development Goals (SDGs) on decent work and economic growth, the advancement of innovation and infrastructure, revitalizing the global partnership as well as the attainment of the goals related to gender equality, notably by furthering the empowerment of women using ICTs.